Episcopal Diocese of Haiti

 The Episcopal Diocese of Haiti (Legliz Episkopal Ayiti or Dyosèz Ayiti Eglise Episcopale d'Haïti or Diocèse d'Haïti) is the Anglican Communion diocese consisting of the entire territory of Haiti.
 It is part of Province 2 of the Episcopal Church in the United States of America.
 Its cathedral, Holy Trinity located in the corner of Ave.
 Mgr.
 Guilloux & Rue Pavée in downtown Port-au-Prince, has been destroyed six times, including in the 2010 Haiti earthquake.

 It is the largest diocese in the Episcopal Church, with 98,403 active baptized members reported in 2023.
+In 2024, the diocese reported average Sunday attendance (ASA) of 15,883 persons.

 In 2023, Jean-Zaché Duracin is the current bishop of Haiti.
 Reverend Canon Ogé Beauvoir became the first bishop suffragan of Haiti in 2012.

 History

 Holy Trinity parish was established in Port-au-Prince on Pentecost, May 25, 1863 by James Theodore Holly.
 Its church has since been destroyed six times.
 The first church was set on fire by Sylvain Salnave in 1866; possibly the second, and definitely the third, were destroyed by fire in 1873; yet another by fire on July 4, 1888; and a fifth by fire on July 5, 1908.
 Construction of the sixth Holy Trinity began in 1924.

 In 1864, the first Diocesan Synod was held.
 Then known as the Haitian Apostolic Orthodox Church, it was recognized as a member of the Anglican Communion in 1870.
 The Diocese of Haiti formally joined The Episcopal Church of the United States on May 15, 1875.
 Nearly a century later, Luc Garnier was elected as the first Haitian-born bishop of the diocese.